-6. Estimate.
-Background CRM Step Given the statistical model and causal effect of interest, what estimation approach should be used to derive the causal quantity of interest?
-At this step, the investigator selects and applies an estimation approach (i.e., a statistical analysis) to estimate the causal quantity designated in step 5.
-The choice of an estimator does not impact the causal question being asked.
-However, different estimators (e.g., inverse probability weighting and propensity score matching) have different statistical properties.
-The choice about what estimator to use should be motivated by whether the differences between estimators result in meaningful differences in performance (e.g., precision or bias in causal estimate).
-Greening Evaluation The study will use a multilevel Poisson regression to estimate the relative risk of CVD in exposed versus unexposed groups while controlling for measured confounders.
-7. Interpret.
-Background CRM Step What causal interpretations of the results can be made?
+What causal interpretations of the results can be made?
 We must be explicit about our assumptions so readers can critically evaluate those assumptions.
 If the assumptions do not hold, then our statistical estimate likely diverges from the actual causal effect of interest.
-Any effort to make causal inferences should maintain an interpretation that is in accordance with the assumptions codified throughout the first six steps in the roadmap and explain what additional as- sumptions would be needed to extend the inference (e.g., to a new popula- tion).
-Greening Evaluation Results TBD!
+Any effort to make causal inferences should maintain an interpretation that is in accordance with the assumptions codified throughout the first six steps in the roadmap and explain what additional assumptions would be needed to extend the inference (e.g., to a new population).

+Results TBD!